uio-bmi/immuneML/docs/source/FAQ.rst

 This issue might be helpful: https://github.com/yaml/pyyaml/issues/291.
 Try installing yaml manually with a specific version.

-As a Windows user, I get an error when installing PyTorch (could not find a version that satisfies the requirement torch==1.5.1)
+I get an error when installing PyTorch (could not find a version that satisfies the requirement torch==1.5.1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Windows users may experience errors when installing PyTorch via pip.
-We recommend installing torch v1.5.1 manually as described in `the PyTorch documentation <https://pytorch.org/get-started/previous-versions/>`_.
+With some Python versions, users may experience errors when installing PyTorch via pip.
+In that case, we recommend installing torch v1.5.1 manually as described in `the PyTorch documentation <https://pytorch.org/get-started/previous-versions/>`_.

 There is an issue with the type of entry when specifying a list of inputs, why does this happen?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^